amanganiello90/generator-node-express-typescript/README.md

 > npm run build
 ```

 > This is a development mode where you will have a lib dir with js and d.ts files.
-Therefore directly you will **transpile** the ts file to js file with its source map and definition. **So this last is a mode to build a library not a product microservice**.
+Therefore directly you will **transpile** the ts file to js file with its source map and definition (You need to run npm install to have the node_modules with external dependencies yet). **So this last is a mode to build a library not a product microservice**.

 To build the microservice in an outuput bundle using **webpack**: